sushrutaproject/sushrutaproject.github.io/README.md

-This is a project focussed on the critical study of the _Suśrutasaṃhitā_ based on the earliest Nepalese manuscripts.
+This is a project focussed on the critical study of the _Compendium of Suśruta_ (Sanskrit _Suśrutasaṃhitā_), a large encyclopedia of medicine composed two millennia ago, based on the earliest surviving  manuscripts of the work.

 ## What would you like to do?